fanjiangchenghe/fanjiangchenghe.github.io/_pages/about.md

 + I am a member of [CompBioClub](https://compbio.club) directed by [Prof. CHEN Lingxi (陈凌曦)](https://www.cityu.edu.hk/bms/profile/lingxichen.htm).

-+ I obtained Engineering bachelor's degree (Computer Science and Technology) from Wuhan University of Science and Technology, and master's degree (Computer Science) from the City University of Hong Kong.
++ I received my B.Eng. in Computer Science and Technology from Wuhan University of Science and Technology, and master's degree (Computer Science) from the City University of Hong Kong.

 + My research interest mainly includes multi-omics integration, single-cell&spatial transcriptome analysis and AI.